ldmud/docker/README.md

 docker build -t lp245 docker/LP-245
 ```

-The image has no the name `lp245`.
+The image has now the name `lp245`.

 ### Use the image from docker hub